ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/WORKLOG.md

 `owo` (21:31 May 28): Changed AIFF and WAV code to work without using the original file

 `owo` (21:43 May 28): Removed unnecessary files from AIFF and WAV steg

+`:3` (14:40 May 29): Okay, I think I fixed the OGGStegHide bug if the file contained the letters "OggS".
+Also made OGGLab to understand the format better, so it can now read exactly how much data is stored before the next header.